-- carry out an initial review and authorisation of the annual budget; - regularly monitor the actual and forecast expenditure and income against budget; - ensure the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the academies financial handbook; - authorise the award of contracts over £8,000; - carry out regular audits of the accounting system and monitoring reports.
+- carry out an initial review and authorisation of the annual budget; - regularly monitor the actual and forecast expenditure and income against budget; - ensure the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the academies financial handbook; - authorise the award of contracts over £8,000; - Maintaining oversight of internal scrutiny and meeting audit requirements in line with the Academies Accounting Handbook.

-Trustees appointed to the role in 2018/19: Mr Ivor Duffy and Mr Steve King
+Trustees appointed to the role in 2019/20: Mr Ivor Duffy and Mr Steve King

-The Finance Monitoring Pair have met regularly with the Finance Manager to discuss the finance position throughout the year.
+The Finance Monitoring Pair have met regularly with the School Business Manager to discuss the finance position throughout the year.
 As a result of the meetings reports were submitted to the Strategy Group and Board of Trustees to provide updates on the financial position and give details of recommended actions.
-The monthly monitoring reports produced by the finance manager are circulated by e-mail to all Governors for information and provide an opportunity to raise comments or questions.
+The monthly monitoring reports produced by the School Business Manager are circulated by e mail to all Governors for information and provide an opportunity to raise comments or questions.

-The lead member of the pair, Mr Duffy, is a qualified accountant and is supported by Mr S King who has a strong financial background.
+The lead member of the pair, Mr I Duffy, is a qualified accountant and is supported by Mr S King who has a strong financial background.